Beyond tribe: solution to Eradication of tribalism and prevention of PEV(post election violence) (2013 version)

 2) That all citizens enjoy universally recognized freedoms and liberties

-HERE IN LIES KENYA’S POLITICAL TRIBALISM WHICH RAPIDLY SPILL OVER INTO SOCIAL PROBLEMS
+HERE IN LIES KENYA’S POLITICAL/ETHNIC PROBLEMS WHICH RAPIDLY MUTATE INTO SOCIAL PROBLEMS

-First, the groups (tribes) in the society competing for power have numerical differences, so that there is this all pervasive notion that the political process is not fair; especially when it comes to the highest political office in the land, namely, the presidency.
+First, the members of the society competing for power have numerical differences, such that there is this all pervasive notion that the political process is not fair; especially when it comes to the highest political office in the land, namely, the presidency.
 With the kikuyu at 22% of the Kenyan population and Turkana at about 1%, it’s understandable.
 This will always be used by politicians as an excuse to sow hatred amongst the various ‘marginalized’ groups, as it happened in 2007/2008.

 Secondly, Most Kenyans equate power with the presidency.
 Full stop.